qingchen1984/iptables-OVERWRITE/README.md

 # iptables-OVERWRITE

-This is a combination of an iptables extension as well as a coorosponding netfiler extension using the xtables framework.
+This is a combination of an iptables extension as well as a corresponding netfilter extension using the xtables framework.
 This extension allows the user to arbitrarily overwrite any data in an IP packet.
+Originally designed for breaking covert channels like ICMP tunnels.

 ### Prerequisites